ikey4u/wikit/README.md

         help      Prints this message or the help of the given subcommand(s) server    Run wikit as an API server

-There are serveral subcommands: `dict` and `server`.
-However `server` is not stable for now, please use it carefully.
-For `dict` subcommand, you can print its help information using following command
+You can see more detail help for subcommand, for example you can use the following command to see the help of subcommand `dict`:

     wikit dict